hknd23/idcempy/docs/idcempy_tutorial.rst

 Contributions
 =============

 The authors welcome and encourage new contributors to help test `IDCeMPy` and add new functionality.
-If one wishes to contact the authors, they may do so by emailing nkh8@psu.edu.
-Response times may vary.
+You can find detailed instructions on "how to contribute" to `IDCeMPy` `here <https://github.com/hknd23/idcempy/blob/main/CONTRIBUTING.md>`_